finiteloopme/jboss-brms-dynamic-decision-table/README.md

 Test file is located at <kbd>src/test/java</kbd>

 The <kbd>setup</kbd> function in `DecisionTableTest.java` performs the task of dynamically loading decision table into a [knowledge session][d4e94e58].
+Test-cases are built using simple [JUnit][a7f152b6] framework.

+  [a7f152b6]: http://junit.org/junit4/ "JUnit testing framework"

 ## Prerequisites
 It is assumed that the reader has a working knowledge of the following: